 *Airalo is one company that offers embedded SIM technology (eSIM) for mobile data access.
 You do not receive a local phone number with their service like you would with local SIM card.
 However, you purchase data by the GB for a certain region and time period.
 This gives you access to app-based communication, internet browsing, and even hotspot capabilities.

 Our family has successfully used their eSIMs in France, Japan, AsiaLink (18 countries), and Australia.
 There is a minimal learning curve to install each new eSIM you purchase, however once you know how, it's quite simple.
-There are other companies out there (some with cheaper options throughout Southeast Asia).
+There are other companies out there (some with cheaper options throughout Southeast Asia or Africa).
 For $3 off your first purchase you can use my referral code: RACHEL6363 (I also get $3, thanks!) and then use your own referral code for subsequent family members.

 *Merida Pop-Up 2022 (PC Chong See Ming)